 Women have survived the pandemic at a higher rate, however, surviving the economic impact of covid remains more crucial for women, writes Brittany Fisher of Financiallywell.info

 According to the most recent data, about 50% more men than women have died from COVID-19 globally.
-In spite of that disparity, the pandemic has continued to have a regressive effect on gender equality for women around the world.
-Divas of Colour invites you to explore how the pandemic has affected women — and how women can turn the tides.
+Despite that disparity, the pandemic has continued to have a regressive effect on gender equality for women around the world.
+Divas of Colour invites you to explore how the pandemic has affected women — and how women can turn the tide.

 How the Pandemic Has Affected Women at Work

 Women are 1.8 times more likely than men to have had their jobs affected by the pandemic.
 Even though women account for 39% of the global workforce, they have suffered 54% of the pandemic-related job losses.
 One of the primary reasons this has occurred is that the COVID outbreak has significantly increased the need for unpaid care, most of which is performed by women.
 Another factor is that women are more likely than men to be employed in some of the worst-hit industries.

 Women’s entrepreneurship has also taken a hit.
 This may be due in part to the increase in time women have been spending on family responsibilities, such as caring for children, cooking, and cleaning.
 It may also reflect a lack of access to resources because men and children working and studying at home may get the majority of access to computers and other digital devices.

 How the Pandemic Has Affected Women at Home